Grip on Software

 The Grip on Software (GROS) project performs a scientifically grounded research into the effects and effectiveness of various practices within software development processes.
 Specifically, we focus on investigating the use of Scrum, an Agile software development method.
 We study the efficacy of events and of actions that take place during the development cycle, including code changes and team meetings.
 Finally, we forecast the outcome of the process or detailed divisions of it, including the successful release of the product.

 The GROS project is a collaboration between the Leiden Institute of Advanced Computer Science (LIACS)—as part of Leiden University—and Stichting ICTU, an independent government-owned organization in the Netherlands.
+Additional data is provided by Wigo4it (Dutch).

 Research in large-scale data analytics of software development is increasingly important because such projects are often high-risk with funding of public money and application of novel technologies.
 Furthermore, many end-users of citizens may be impacted by the success or failure of the project.
-Many factors play a role in the quality reliability, usability, security and effectiveness aspects of the developed product, which are measurable during the advancement of the developed product increments.
+Many factors play a role in the quality, reliability, usability, security and effectiveness aspects of the developed product, which are measurable during the advancement of the developed product increments.

 Models